sullvn/sull.vn/src/babbles/2018-08-07-introducing-tastes/2018-08-07-introducing-tastes.md

 - Components for interactive exploration of sample spaces.
 - Plug and play for React components with prop types.
 - Auto-generate unit test cases from Typescript functions.
-- Auto-generated infinite examples for React Storybook.
+- Auto-generate infinite examples for React Storybook.
 - A richer library of pre-made sample spaces.
 This can include geospatial types, colors, lorem ipsum, shapes, data structures, time series, and more.
 - Pick and choose sample space exploration.